Reviewer: Foodnut.com State Bird Provisions 1529 Fillmore St (between Ofarrell St & Geary Blvd) San Francisco, CA 94115 (415) 795-1272 |

 duck liver mousse with almond biscuit ($6) is a must get.
 Smooth, rich mousse with cool tiny biscuits.
 Amazing they only use 1 egg for each quart of mousse.

-‘garlic bread’ with burrata ($9) was stellar.
+‘garlic fry bread’ with burrata ($16) was very good.
 Crisp fresh roll with lots of soft cheese poured on top.
 Peppercorn infused oil.
+On our last visit they use strawberry and strawberry vinaigrette accents.
+A little weird.
+8/10

 sourdough, sauerkraut, pecorino & ricotta pancake ($3/piece) came with some sauerkraut salt sprinkle on the side.
 An item we would normally not order..
 This was fantastic.
 The alcove tables help expand your palette.